gustavosvalentim/enhanced-virtual-assistant/README.md

-# EVA – Enhanced Virtual Assistant
+# E.V.A – Enhanced Virtual Assistant

 EVA (Enhanced Virtual Assistant) is a Python-based personal AI assistant inspired by Jarvis from _Iron Man_.
 It combines wit, charm, and intelligence to help you manage tasks, run automations, and keep you entertained.